 In December 2021, the Company entered into an Exclusive License Agreement with RareStone Group Ltd., or the RareStone License.
-Pursuant to the RareStone License, we granted to RareStone an exclusive, sublicensable, royaltybearing license under certain patent rights and know-how to develop, manufacture, commercialize and otherwise exploit any pharmaceutical product that contains setmelanotide in the diagnosis, treatment or prevention of conditions and diseases in humans in China, including mainland China, Hong Kong and Macao.
+Pursuant to the RareStone License, we granted to RareStone an exclusive, sublicensable, royalty-bearing license under certain patent rights and know-how to develop, manufacture, commercialize and otherwise exploit any pharmaceutical product that contains setmelanotide in the diagnosis, treatment or prevention of conditions and diseases in humans in China, including mainland China, Hong Kong and Macao.
 RareStone has a right of first negotiation in the event that the Company chooses to grant a license to develop or commercialize the licensed product in Taiwan.
 The arrangement includes a license and an additional performance obligation to supply product upon the request of RareStone.

-According to the terms of the RareStone License, RareStone has agreed to seek local approvals to commercialize IMCIVREE for the treatment of obesity and hyperphagia due to biallelic proopiomelanocortin (POMC), proprotein convertase subtilisin/kexin type 1 (PCSK1) or leptin receptor (LEPR) deficiency, as well as Bardet-Biedl and Alström syndromes.
-Additionally, RareStone has agreed to fund efforts to identify and enroll patients from China in the Company's global EMANATE trial, a Phase 3, randomized, double-blind, placebo-controlled trial to evaluate setmelanotide in five independent sub-studies in patients with obesity due to a heterozygous variant of POMC/PCSK1 or LEPR; certain variants of the SRC1 gene, certain variants of the SH2B1 gene, or PCSK1 N221D deletions within the MC4R pathway.
-According to the terms of the RareStone License, RareStone made an upfront payment to Rhythm of \$7,000 and issued \$5,000 in equity to the Company.
-Rhythm will be eligible to receive development and commercialization milestones of up to \$62,500, as well as tiered royalty payments on annual net sales of IMCIVREE.
-As of December 31, 2021, the Company received the upfront payment of \$7,000, however the Company has not fulfilled its obligations related to the transfer of know how related to the license, and as such, the upfront payment was recorded as a contract liability on the consolidated balance sheet as of December 31, 2021.
-The \$5,000 of RareStone equity was issued to Rhythm subsequent to December 31, 2021.
+According to the terms of the RareStone License, RareStone has agreed to seek local approvals to commercialize IMCIVREE for the treatment of obesity and hyperphagia due to biallelic POMC, PCSK1 or LEPR deficiency, as well as Bardet-Biedl and Alström syndromes.
+Additionally, RareStone has agreed to fund efforts to identify and enroll patients from China in the Company's global EMANATE trial, a Phase 3, randomized, double-blind, placebo-controlled trial to evaluate setmelanotide in four independent sub-studies in patients with obesity due to a heterozygous variant of POMC/PCSK1 or LEPR; certain variants of the SRCI gene, and certain variants of the SH2B1 gene.
+In accordance with the terms of the RareStone License, RareStone made an upfront payment to Rhythm of \$7,000 and issued Rhythm 1,077,586 ordinary shares.
+The Company is eligible to receive development and commercialization milestones of up to \$62,500, as well as tiered royalty payments on annual net sales of IMCIVREE.